-In addition to academic papers and policy reports (a list is in my CV), I collaborate with international organisations as well as media.
+In addition to academic papers and policy reports (a full list is in my CV), I collaborate with international organisations as well as media.
 A few recent examples follow.

 - My research influenced a Sustainable Development Goals’ indicator on illicit financial flows.
 Two UN agencies, UNODC and UNCTAD, published a report in October 2020 on Conceptual Framework for the Statistical Measurement of Illicit Financial Flows.
 The report agrees with a background paper for UNCTAD that I co-authored with Alex Cobham in that aggressive tax avoidance is included as an illicit financial flow, while noting that such activities are generally legal.
 Moreover, in a 2020 Oxford University Press book, we proposed an indicator for SDG 16.4.1 which would rely on OECD country by country reporting to track the scale of corporate tax abuse and the new report highlights exactly that possibility.